01 — Purpose

 Analytics, chat widgets, A/B tools, ad tags, and social embeds run in your origin’s context.
 Their bytes, blocking behaviour, and layout impact are yours to manage — even when you did not write the code.

-Render blocking, excessive payloads, layout shifts, and tracking overhead.
+Render blocking, payload size, layout shifts, and main-thread work from observers.

 • load tags async or defer — avoid render-blocking third-party JS in head